jwtkeeble/second-order-optimization-NQS/README.md

 ```

 The results of this simulation are stored within the `results/` directory for both pretraining (`results/pretrain/`) and the energy minimisation (`results/energy/`).
 Within each of these directories there exists a `data/` and `checkpoints/`, which stores the convergence data and the final variational state (as well as sampler state) respectively.

+The convergence data is stored as a `.csv` file, which can be easily manipulated by the `Pandas` library for data analysis and visualisation.
+The variational state is stored as a `.pt` file, following PyTorch convention, and stores the final NQS state as well as its MCMC sampler state.

 ## License